isomerpages/cris-nhic/_joint-medtech-grants/Joint MedTech Grants/SingHealth.md

 I. Only investigators/researchers&nbsp;**primarily employed**&nbsp;in SingHealth and her member institutions are encouraged to apply provided the following criteria are fulfilled:

-1. Principal Investigators (PIs) with previous MedTech research funding (irrespective of funding source) of S$1 million in total between the period 1 October 2018 to 1 October 2020 are eligible to apply.
+1. Principal Investigators (PIs) with previous MedTech research funding (irrespective of funding source) of less than S$1 million in total between the period 1 October 2018 to 1 October 2020 are eligible to apply.
 2. PIs (other than Allied Health professionals and Nurses) must not have held more than 1 SHF-Foundation/AM grant (i.e. a maximum of 2 SHF-Foundation/AM grants may be awarded to any PI who is not an Allied Health professional or Nurse); Allied Health professionals and Nurses must not have held more than 2 SHF-Foundation/AM grants (i.e. a maximum of 3 SHF-Foundation/AM grants may be awarded if the PI is an Allied Health professional or Nurse).
 3. Association/Affiliation with an Academic Clinical Programme (ACP)
     1. The PI must be under an ACP or contributing to the growth and development of research in/under an ACP through active collaboration.
 Justifications must be given to support these research contributions and activities.